aws-samples/amazon-sagemaker-build-train-deploy/04_deploy_model/README.md

-// Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved. // SPDX-License-Identifier: CC-BY-SA-4.0

 # Deploy model

-This module must be executed from the fully-managed notebook instance provided by Amazon SageMaker; please check <a href="../01_create_notebook_instance/">Module 01</a> for additional information.
+This module must be executed from the serverless notebook environment provided by Amazon SageMaker Studio; please check <a href="../01_configure_sagemaker_studio/">Module 01</a> for additional information.